btcpayserver/btcpayserver-php-client/docs/usage.md

-This library relies heavily on what is known as [Dependency Injection](http://en.wikipedia.org/wiki/Dependency_injection) and this is helped using the `Bitpay\Bitpay` class and the [Dependency Injection Component](http://symfony.com/doc/current/components/dependency_injection/index.html) provided by [Symfony](http://symfony.com/).
+This library relies heavily on what is known as [Dependency Injection](http://en.wikipedia.org/wiki/Dependency_injection) and this is helped using the `BTCPayServer\BTCPayServer` class and the [Dependency Injection Component](http://symfony.com/doc/current/components/dependency_injection/index.html) provided by [Symfony](http://symfony.com/).
 It might be helpful to read a little on these.